laravel/docs/homestead.md

 Homestead includes support for step debugging using [Xdebug](https://xdebug.org).
 For example, you can access a page in your browser and PHP will connect to your IDE to allow inspection and modification of the running code.

 By default, Xdebug is already running and ready to accept connections.
 If you need to enable or disable Xdebug on the CLI, execute the `sudo phpenmod xdebug` or `sudo phpdismod xdebug` command within your Homestead virtual machine.
-Otherwise you can use the convenient `xon`/`xoff` alias commands available in the CLI.
+The convenient `xon` and `xoff` functions are available within the VM to do just that.

 Next, follow your IDE's instructions to enable debugging.
 Finally, configure your browser to trigger Xdebug with an extension or [bookmarklet](https://www.jetbrains.com/phpstorm/marklets/).